 Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it's the only thing that ever has. - Margaret Mead

 The Issaquah Food & Clothing Bank (IFCB) serves an average of 400 households each week thanks to the amazing team of volunteers who come in each day to make good things happen.
 IFCB runs on "volunteer power" and we couldn't do the work that we do without volunteers like you.

 Volunteers are needed weekday mornings to help process food deliveries, sort donations, organize and stock foods, portion bulk foods, and assist clients during grocery hours.

-The Issaquah Food & Clothing Bank (IFCB) uses a self select grocery model so clients can select foods that their families will actually eat, and families can shop in a space that feels more like a grocery store.
+The Issaquah Food & Clothing Bank (IFCB) uses a self select grocery model so clients can shop for the foods that their families will actually eat in a space designed to feel like a grocery store.
 The Issaquah Food & Clothing Bank places a special emphasis on providing access to fresh, local produce, and healthier food options.
 We receive fresh food donations from local grocery partners, community gardens, private gardens, farmers markets, fruit gleaning projects, and other community harvest partners.

 Issaquah Food & Clothing Bank

 What will volunteers be doing?

 Part of the volunteer crew will be working on food intake in the back of the food bank while other parts of the team will be stocking and preparing the grocery store for grocery services which begin at 10 am Tuesday-Thursday.
 Once we open for grocery services, volunteers in the front of the food bank will be busy assisting clients while the volunteers in the back of the food bank will continue to process the "waves" of food deliveries that come in thoughout the morning.Volunteer Tasks May Include:

 - Helping unload delivery trucks, weighing and recording food donation

 - Date checking foods and checking donations against Food Lifeline recall lists